 I, the Investigator of Record, agree to conduct this study in full accordance with the provisions of this protocol.
 I will comply with all requirements regarding the obligations of investigators as outlined in the Statement of Investigator (Form FDA 1572), which I have also signed.
 I agree to maintain all study documentation for at least two years following the date of marketing approval for the study gel and/or tablets for the indication in which it was/they were studied.
-If no marketing application is filed, or if the application is not approved, the records will be retained for two years after the investigation is discontinued and the US Food and Drug Administration is notified.
-Publication of the results of this study will be governed by MTN policies.
+If no marketing application is filed, or if the application is not approved, the records will be retained for two years after the investigation of the results of this study will be governed by MTN policies.
 Any presentation, abstract, or manuscript will be submitted to the MTN Manuscript Review Committee, DAIDS, CONRAD, and Gilead Sciences, Inc. for review prior to submission.

-I have read and understand the information in the Investigator's Brochure(s), including the potential risks and side effects of the products under investigation, and will ensure that all associates, colleagues, and employees assisting in the conduct of the study are informed about the obligations incurred by their contribution to the study.
+I have read and understand the information in the Investigator's Brochure(s) and Package Insert(s), including the potential risks and side effects of the products under investigation, and will ensure that all associates, colleagues, and employees assisting in the conduct of the study are informed about the obligations incurred by their contribution to the study.

-Name of Investigator of Record Signature of Investigator of Record Date
+Name of Investigator of Record

+Signature of Investigator of Record

+Date